Coffee Statistics: Consumption, Preferences, & Spending

 Let's delve into the remarkable health benefits of coffee, exploring the scientific research that suggests it can do more than just provide a morning pick-me-up.

-• A study found that those who drink 1.5 to 3.5 cups of coffee a day have a 30% decreased mortality rate.
+- A study found that those drinking 1.5 to 3.5 cups of coffee daily have a 30% decreased mortality rate.

 The study's results imply that there may be certain bioactive compounds present in coffee that contribute to these observed health benefits.
 Coffee contains a variety of compounds, including antioxidants and polyphenols, which have been linked to potential protective effects against chronic diseases such as cardiovascular disease, type 2 diabetes, and certain types of cancer.